lorenzops1221/CYSE-465-Autoware-Project/README.md

 SVL with Rviz:
 * I actively joined group meetings even if only viewing the VM session and offering suggestions on troubleshooting for controller:
 * Specifically, troubleshooting included fixing faulty localization which prevented Autoware.AI with Rviz to run with Mission Planning launch.
 Using GNSS for localization and commenting ndt_matching in my_localization.launch file did not fix issues, however.
 Most faults at this time were due to CPU issues.
-* CPU Issues shown blow (Kevin kept in contact with GMU ORC to continuously add CPU Cores until we had 10 more added, but CPU issues persisted despite some performance increase)
+* CPU Issues shown below (Kevin kept in contact with GMU ORC to continuously add CPU Cores until we had 10 more added, but CPU issues persisted despite some performance increase)

 ![image](https://github.com/lorenzops1221/CYSE-465-Autoware-Project/blob/main/Images/rviz%20cpu.png)
 * Additional troubleshooting included marking "detection" in runtime manager, as this was not stated in instructions, but performed in an instructional video: https://www.youtube.com/watch?v=cASgrZpFlEU